Nibezak/payflow-package/docs/core/upgrading.md

 See here for more information https://github.com/spatie/laravel-medialibrary/blob/main/UPGRADING.md

 #### Media Conversions
-The `lunar.media.conversions` configuration has been removed, in favour of registering custom media definitionss instead.
+The `payflow.media.conversions` configuration has been removed, in favour of registering custom media definitionss instead.
 Media definition classes allow you to register media collections, conversions and much more.
 See [Media Collections](/core/reference/media.html#media-collections) for further information.